 There are five assignments for this course.
-Rubrics are in Canvas.
+If you submit assignments late, you may not get full credit.

 1. Quiz 1.
 WEEK 6 (7%)

 This quiz will be available in Canvas during week 6 and you will have 45 minutes to complete it when you have opened it.
 Questions will be based on course content from weeks 6, with reference to core concepts from earlier in the course.
 Please make sure you are up to date with reading and lecture content.